gvwilson/thirdbit/src/fiction/santas/index.md

 The first door he tried was locked.
 So was the second,[^second-door] but the handle of the third turned and clicked.
-He slid the door out of his way, ducked in, and pulled the door closed again as quietly as he could.
+He ducked in and pulled the door closed behind him as quietly as he could.

 [^second-door]: Which is why he never got to find out what "BCB RNV" meant, or why there was a hand-lettered note below the title reminding readers to make sure their next-of-kin form was up to date before entering.